severian5it/BoardgameNerd/README.md

 ## Content

-Inspiration for this site has been [BoardGameGeek](https://www.boardgamegeek.com/), incredible resource for Boardgame lovers, and in particular I followed this [post](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to know everything about the *XML API*.
+Inspiration for this site has been [BoardGameGeek](https://www.boardgamegeek.com/), incredible resource for Boardgame lovers, and in particular I followed this [post](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to know about the *XML API*.

 ## Code